Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Statement of Results

 \subsection{Running Example: ITR Learning as a 2ERM Problem}

-We sketch how ITR estimation fits into the 2ERM framework and why covariate balancing weights are needed.
-(See Section \ref{sec:ITR} for more details.)
-Let $A\in\{-1,1\}$ denote treatment, $Y$ the outcome, and $X$ baseline covariates.
+We sketch how ITR estimation fits into the 2ERM framework and why covariate balancing weights are needed (see Section \ref{sec:ITR} for more details).
+Let $A\in\{0,1\}$ denote treatment, $Y$ the outcome, and $X$ baseline covariates.
 Let $Y(a)$ denote the potential outcome under treatment $a\in\mathcal{A}$.
-We assume the standard identification conditions in the potential outcome framework \cite{rubin1980randomization}: (i) SUTVA ($Y=Y(A)$), (ii) positivity ($0<\pi(a,\x):=\P(A=a\mid \X=\x)<1$ for all $a\in\mathcal{A}$ and $\x\in\mathcal{X}$), and (iii) no unmeasured confounding ($Y(a)\perp A\mid \X$ for all $a\in\mathcal{A}$).
+We assume the standard identification conditions in the potential outcome framework \cite{rubin1980randomization}: (i) the \textit{stable unit treatment value assumption} (SUTVA, $Y=Y(A)$), (ii) positivity ($0<\pi(a,\x):=\P(A=a\mid \X=\x)<1$ for all $a\in\mathcal{A}$ and $\x\in\mathcal{X}$), and (iii) no unmeasured confounding ($Y(a)\perp A\mid \X$ for all $a\in\mathcal{A}$).

-Under the identification conditions, for a decision rule $d:\mathcal{X}\to\{-1,1\}$, its value can be expressed as
+Under the identification conditions, for a decision rule $d:\mathcal{X}\to\{0,1\}$, its value can be expressed as

 where $\pi(a,X)=\P(A=a\mid X)$ is the propensity score.
 In observational studies, the treated and control groups typically differ in their covariate distributions, and the inverse-propensity reweighting in $V(d)$ highlights that na\"ive (unweighted) learning can target the wrong covariate distribution.